watterott/HDMI-Adapter/software/README.md

 ## Connecting
 * Disconnect the HDMI-Adapter and check the jumper settings (see [schematics](https://github.com/watterott/HDMI-Display/tree/master/hardware) and [displays compatibility list](https://github.com/watterott/HDMI-Display/blob/master/docu/Displays.md)).
+  Note: Wrong settings can damage the HDMI-Adapter or display.
 * Connect the display to the HDMI-Adapter.
 * Now you can connect the HDMI-Adapter with display to your board or computer.
 * If there is no output on the display have a look in the [FAQ](https://github.com/watterott/HDMI-Display/blob/master/docu/FAQ.md).